NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 In future versions of this tool, undistortion of input images will not be needed.

-There are three steps happing above, namely:
+There are three steps happening above, namely:

+* stereo: Runs ``parallel_stereo`` (:numref:`parallel_stereo`) and
- - stereo: Writes a point cloud in .tif format for each image/camera in the list and the next one.
+  writes a point cloud in .tif format for each image/camera in the list and the next one.
 This is the most time-consuming step.

- - pc_filter: For each stereo run, writes filtered point clouds in .tif and .pcd formats, and a textured mesh for that run in .obj format.
+* pc_filter: For each point cloud runs ``pc_filter`` (:numref:`pc_filter`)
+  and writes filtered point clouds in .tif and .pcd formats, and a textured mesh for that run in .obj format.
 The .pcd file is in left camera's coordinates.
-The .obj file is for individual stereo pair inspection purposes.
+The .obj file is for individual stereo run inspection purposes.

- - mesh_gen: Use ``voxblox_mesh`` (:numref:`voxblox_mesh` to fuse the
+* mesh_gen: Use ``voxblox_mesh`` (:numref:`voxblox_mesh`) to fuse the
   filtered point clouds in .pcd format and create a mesh in .ply format.

 See ``--first_step`` and ``--last_step`` in